jbemmel/srl-frr-agent/README.md

 0 IPv6 prefixes with active ECMP routes
 ```

 Routes from BGP unnumbered peers are distinguished as coming from the "srl_frr_agent", via the NDK.
-Note that the internal 1.1.0.0/31 route could be suppressed (as would happen if a link local 169.254.x.y address were used instead)
+Local interface routes like 1.1.0.0/31 are filtered out by a route-map in FRR (as would happen if a link local 169.254.x.y address were used instead)

-Preference and metric values could be configured if required.
+Preference values are configurable for IBGP or EBGP, both default 170.
 Multiple BGP unnumbered interfaces (to different peers) can be supported per network instance

 ## Enhanced Interior Gateway Routing Protocol (EIGRP) - RFC7868 (same AS)
 Spine + Leaf: